underscoreio/essential-scala/src/pages/intro/object-literals.md

 #### Order of evaluation

-When entered on the REPL, what does the following program output, and what is the type and value of the final expression?
+When entered on the console, what does the following program output, and what is the type and value of the final expression?
 Think carefully about the types, dependencies, and evaluation behaviour of each field and method.

 ~~~ scala
 object argh {